Kohima Komets

-Kohima Komets (known simply as KKFC) are an Indian professional football club based in district of Kohima, Nagaland.
+Kohima Komets FC (known simply as KKFC) is an Indian professional football club based in Kohima, Nagaland.
 The club was established in 2011.
-The has participated in the I-League 2nd Division (3rd tier of National leagues pyramid) and Nagaland Premier League.
+It has participated in the I-League 2nd Division (3rd tier of national league pyramid), and currently in the Nagaland Premier League.

 History

 The Kohima Komets Football Club (KKFC) was established in the year of 2011.
 The club has participated in I-League 2nd Division held in 2018–19 & the Nagaland Premier League.
 The Kohima Komets play at the 20,000-capacity Local Ground in Kohima, which is used mostly for football matches.